Dragon160/Ubuntu-RazerBladeStealth2019/README.md

     sudo apt update
     sudo apt install polychromatic

-## Display will not turned on after sleep
+## Display will not turn on after sleep

 Edit the '/etc/default/grub' file and add this line: